 - Member for

-The following cases were among those heard Monday and Tuesday during circuit court sessions at the Davison County Public Safety Center in Mitchell.
-Not guilty pleas and denials • Ryan Bruguier, 26, of Chamberlain, pleaded not guilty to first-degree robbery, second-degree kidnapping and committing a felony while carrying a firearm.
-A trial was scheduled for December.
+The following cases were among those heard Tuesday during a circuit court session at the Davison County Public Safety Center in Mitchell.

 WASHINGTON, D.C. — A Miner County couple missed their shot to have a case heard by the U.S. Supreme Court.
 The Supreme Court denied a petition to head a case brought by Arlen and Cindy Foster on Monday, a case questioning a wetland designation of a 0.8 acre plot of land on their property.
 The Fosters contended the U.S. Natural Resource Conservation Service's (NRCS) wetland designation — which was made using a proxy site 33 miles away — that forced the couple to choose between farming the land or acquiring access to U.S. Department of Agriculture programs.

 KIMBALL — Charges are pending against a teenager who was injured in a one-vehicle rollover crash Saturday southeast of Kimball.
 A 16-year-old Kimball male was injured while driving a 1990 Chevrolet C1500 pickup eastbound on 252nd Street — approximately three miles southeast of Kimball — when he lost control of the vehicle, entered the ditch and rolled, according to the South Dakota Department of Public Safety.